prayagtiwari/prayagtiwari.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Prayag, working as a Marie Sklodowska-Curie Researcher in [QUARTZ](http://www.quartz-itn.eu/about) project and Ph.D. student at the University of Padova, Italy.
+I’m Prayag, working as a Marie Curie Researcher in [QUARTZ](http://www.quartz-itn.eu/about) project and Ph.D. student at the University of Padova, Italy.
 I have been working mostly in the quantum inspired machine learning area for the last 3 years.

 My Research Interest
 ======